-- Pictograms: A graphical composition that includes a symbol, plus a border, background pattern or colour that is intended to convey specific health, physical and environmental hazard information, assigned to a GHS hazard class and category. - Signal Words: "Danger" or "Warning" are used to emphasize hazards and indicate the relative level of severity of the hazard, assigned to a GHS hazard class and category. - Hazard Statements: Standard phrases assigned to a hazard class and category that describe the nature of the hazard.
+- Signal Words: "Danger" or "Warning" are used to emphasize hazards and indicate the relative level of severity of the hazard, assigned to a GHS hazard class and category. - Hazard Statements: Standard phrases assigned to a hazard class and category that describe the nature of the hazard.

-The pictograms, signal words, and hazard statements have all been standardized and assigned to specific hazard categories and classes, as appropriate.
-This approach makes it easier for countries to implement the system and should make it easier for companies to comply with regulations based on the GHS.
+The harmonized approach to these label elements makes it easier for countries to implement the system and should make it easier for companies to comply with regulations based on the GHS.
 The prescribed pictograms, signal words, and hazard statements can be readily selected from Annex 1 of the GHS Purple Book.
-These standardized elements are not subject to variation, and should appear on the GHS label as indicated in the GHS for each hazard category/class in the system.
-The use of pictograms, signal words or hazard statements other than those that have been assigned to each of the GHS hazards would be contrary to harmonization.
+These standardized elements should appear on the GHS label as indicated in the GHS for each hazard class/category in the system.
+The use of pictograms, signal words or hazard statements other than those that have been assigned to each of the GHS hazards would not be harmonized.
+Figure 4.1